jesperhodge/fabricator/README.md

 ### Database
 Install PostgreSQL: https://wiki.postgresql.org/wiki/Detailed_installation_guides

+You need to install the headers and -dev packages from postgres as well for this to work.

+A problem that occurs frequently is that `bundler` cannot find the postgres config, especially on linux.
+Often, this is solved by just installing the correct packages, e.g. the -dev/-devel packages.
+If that does not help, there are several solutions: https://stackoverflow.com/questions/6040583/cant-find-the-libpq-fe-h-header-when-trying-to-install-pg-gem is a helpful forum thread.

+An easy way that will probably work is to just make symlinks to the right package files so that bundler can find the config file:

+`ln -s /usr/<postgres installation name>/bin/p* /usr/local/bin`, for example:

+`ln -s /usr/pgsql-10/bin/p* /usr/local/bin` will likely work on linux.

 Copy `database.example.yml` to `database.yml` and configure the database credentials to match the ones of your local postgres installation.

 ### Initial setup